sebas-alarconr/udemy-complete-js/9-forkify/README.md

 - Renaming all views to avoid calling all of them 'View'.
 - Adding a 'Remove all' functionality for Shopping List.
 - Allowing the user to add manually an ingredient to the shopping list.

+## How to run
+- Node version used: 13.x.x and use your favorite package manager.
+- Install dependencies

+  `npm install`

+  or

+  `yarn install`

+- Run the app

+  `npm start`

+  or

+  `yarn start`